Constitutional Court Procedure Act

 (5) she or he has previously taken part in the petition stage of the case in her or his official capacity of the time;

-(6) she or he has previously served as the advocate or the defense counsel in the case; and
+(6) she or he has previously served as the advocate or the defense counsel in the case; or

 (7) in the case that the relevant Justice was a practicing attorney, other colleagues of her or his law firm then served as the advocate or the defense counsel in the case.